Cherlynn Sim / @chechepompom

 Casual distance runner, big fan of running gear, not as big a fan of running (or trying to keep up with) her husband

 The longest race I have run is 65km.
-I have covered distance across the globe in various countries including Malaysia, Thailand, Hong Kong, Australia, New York, and of course, Singapore.
+I have covered distances across the globe in various countries including Malaysia, Thailand, Hong Kong, Australia, New York, and of course, Singapore.
 I have raced on different types of terrains, with one of the most challenging being a mountain trail in Hong Kong whose peak was close to 934 meters.
 Despite these seemingly superhuman achievements, I am not what usually comes to mind when you think of someone who is looking forward to doing her next 50-kilometre run.
 I am, admittedly, not very competitive; I will not run until I have to throw up, contrary to many athletes’ accounts of training till their lunch comes up the wrong way.
-I also prefer running with my friends instead of my husband who has lightning heels because my friends indulge me by going at a slower pace so we can chat while running.
+I also prefer running with my friends instead of my husband who has lightning heels, Instead, my friends indulge me by going at a slower pace so we can chat while running.

 During races, I am as human as the next person who is struggling through their workout, wondering what possessed them to do it in the first place.
 In these tough times, I find motivation in human comforts.
 Get to the next checkpoint, I tell myself, and you can have a Coke.
 Or I make promises to reward myself with a hot shower, indulgent dinner and maybe even some wine and cheese after I finish the race.
 Sometimes I turn to the real superhumans I look up to, like elite ultrarunner Courtney Dauwalter who runs ten times the distance I do.
 If she can run ten times more, then why can’t I do ten times less?